-and the corresponding stoichiometric requirements (q-rates) of glucose, amino acids, and O_2 in each interval are computed using the process reaction 2.11.
+and the corresponding stoichiometric requirements (q-rates) of glucose, amino acids, and O2 in each interval are computed using the process reaction 2.11.
 A volume of makeup medium is computed from the nutrient q-rates in each interval and added to the bioreactor such that its volume increases with time.
 At the instantaneous reactor volume, the q-rate of oxygen is expressed as a volumetric oxygen uptake rate (OUR).
 If the bioreactor is operating normally, this OUR is in balance with the OTR from Equation 2.15.

-OUR =

-$$\frac{q{O_2}}{\text{cell-free liquid volume}} \approx \text{OTR} = k_L a \Delta C{O_2}$$
+$$OUR = \frac{q{O_2}}{\text{cell-free liquid volume}} \approx OTR = k_L a \Delta C{O_2}$$ (4.2)

-(4.2)

 The aeration and agitation rates are manipulated at each time interval as described in Section 2.3 to ensure both that $k{\rm L}a$ computed by Equation 2.16 is equal to or greater than the required $k{\rm L}a$, and that a sufficiently low mixing time is maintained (Equation 2.18).
 The simulation proceeds with μ =0.029/h until one of the design constraints is no longer satisfied (see Note 64).
-Beyond this point, the constraint is enforced by reducing μ with Excel Solver or Goal Seek.
-123 In this case, the process reaction is designed to cause the batch to reach an NH3 limit simultaneously with a pCO2 limit.
+Beyond this point, the constraint is enforced by reducing μ with Excel Solver or Goal Seek.123 In this case, the process reaction is designed to cause the batch to reach an NH3 limit simultaneously with a pCO2 limit.
 The simulation stops after ~48 h (two doublings), as shown in Figure 4.2.
-The final conditions of the fed batch are 16 m3 (80% working volume) and 1,850 kg of DCM_a.
-124
+The final conditions of the fed batch are 16 m3 (80% working volume) and 1,850 kg of DCM_a.124

 Adding 2 h to drain, 4 h to CIP/SIP, and 4 h to re-fill the bioreactor through the HTST sterilizers, the total turnaround time can be taken as 57 h.
-If it can be where f([X]) varies between 0 and 1 with the concentration of component X according to the Monod relation:
+If it can be assumed that the seed bioreactors operate with the same number of doublings, 121The earlier simulations assumed air sparging; in this section, a new simulation will be generated for 90% O_2 .